rogsme/yams.media/content/advanced/env-file.md

 ## Your Environment File (`.env`) - The YAMS Settings Hub!

-Think of the `.env` file as the central control panel for some of YAMS's key settings.
-It's a simple text file living right where you installed YAMS (remember specifying that location during the [install steps]({{< relref "/install/steps" >}})?
+Let's talk about the `.env` file.
+Don't let the technical name scare you; it's actually your best friend for customizing YAMS!
+Think of it as the central control panel for some of YAMS's key settings.
+It's a simple text file living right where you installed YAMS (remember specifying that location during the [install steps](/install/steps)?
 The default spot is `/opt/yams`).

+You might notice that you don't immediately see this file when you list the contents of your YAMS directory.
+That's because files starting with a dot (`.`) are typically hidden on Linux/Unix systems.
+But don't worry, it's easy to find!
+To view it, just use the command `ls -a` in your terminal (the `-a` stands for "all", showing you all files, even the hidden ones).

 ### So, What Does It Do?